iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/8_special_features_of_the_matrix_generator.rst

      - is the length of the periods in that the time before the base year is divided.

 The right hand sides in the capacity constraints are derived by summing up all the old capacities that still exist in a certain period (according to the plant life).
 If the life of a technology expires within a period, MESSAGE takes the average production capacity in this period as installed capacity (this represents a linear interpolation between the starting points of this and the following period).

+In case of formulation 2. one has to consider that some of the capacity goes out of operation between the base year and the first year.

 8.4 	Capacities which Operate  Longer than the Time  Horizon
 -------------------------------------------------------------